Del Rubio Triplets: Biography

-They made various television appearances such as Married... with Children playing Peg Bundys cousins, Full House, Mother Goose Rock 'n' Rhyme, The Golden Girls, Night Court, Hangin' With Mr. Cooper, New Monkees, Videolog with Huell Howser on KCET, Square One TV, Ellen, and Pee-wee's Playhouse wearing bouffant hairdos and gaudy blue eye shadow.
+They made various television appearances such as Married... with Children playing Peg Bundy's cousins, Full House, Mother Goose Rock 'n' Rhyme, The Golden Girls, Night Court, Hangin' With Mr. Cooper, New Monkees, Videolog with Huell Howser on KCET, Square One TV, Ellen, and Pee-wee's Playhouse wearing bouffant hairdos and gaudy blue eye shadow.
 They often appeared scantily clad (usually showing off their legs) despite the fact that they were in their 60s at the time.
 They often are remembered for their contribution of "Winter Wonderland" to the Pee-wee's Playhouse Christmas Special that originally aired in 1988.
 They briefly appeared in the movie Americathon, playing "America the Beautiful" behind several posing bodybuilders.
 They also appeared in Sliders, season 1 episode 8, "The King Is Back" as themselves, performing "Whip It".
 In the late 1980s, they were featured in a McDonald's fast food advertisement.

 The three performed until Eadie was diagnosed with cancer in 1996; she died that year at Torrance Memorial Medical Center in Torrance, California.
 After Eadie's death, Elena and Milly never performed again, but lived together until Elena died of cancer in 2001.
 Milly died from pneumonia on July 21, 2011.
 All three triplets are interred in a family plot at Holy Cross Cemetery in Culver City, California next to their father.